qalityhall/contributors/README.md

 Push your changes to the GitHub repository:

 ```
-git push origin main
+git push origin <branch-name>
 ```

 ## Creating a Pull Request (PR)
 - Visit the "contributors" repository on GitHub: https://github.com/qalityhall/contributors
 - Click on the "Pull Requests" tab.
 - Click the "New Pull Request" button.
+- Set the "base" branch to main.
-- In the "Compare" dropdown, select your branch (usually main).
+- Set the "compare" branch to your <branch-name>.
-- Review your changes, add a title, and description for your pull request.
 - Click the "Create Pull Request" button.
+- Add a title and description for your pull request, and - click "Create Pull Request" again.

 That's it!
-Your pull request will be reviewed by the project maintainers, and once approved, your information will be added to the README.md file.
+Your pull request will be reviewed by the project maintainers, and once approved, your information will be added to the list.md file.
 Thank you for contributing!